English Racing Automobiles: ERAs in competition

 The vast majority of prewar ERAs are still in existence, and they have continuous and verifiable provenance.
-They still compete in historic events despite the youngest being nearly seventy years old.
-The cars are particularly associated with the Shelsley Walsh hillclimb thanks in large part to Mays, who won the first two British Hill Climb Championships in 1947 and 1948; indeed an ERA has for many years held the hill record for a prewar car.
+They still compete in historic events like the Historic Monaco Grand Prix, where despite the youngest being nearly seventy years old.
+The cars are particularly associated with the Historic Monaco Grand Prix, where they won nine times, and the Shelsley Walsh hillclimb thanks in large part to Mays, who won the first two British Hill Climb Championships in 1947 and 1948; indeed an ERA has for many years held the hill record for a prewar car.

 Mays exhibition

 There is a permanent exhibition about Raymond Mays' contribution to motor racing, including his ERA days, at Bourne Civic Society's heritage centre in Bourne.
 It is open on weekend and bank holiday afternoons.